Mestia: General information

-Mestia is located in the Svaneti region of Samegrelo-Zemo Svaneti province (mkhare), some 128 km northeast of the regional capital of Zugdidi.
+Mestia is located in the region of Samegrelo-Zemo Svaneti province (mkhare), some 128 km northeast of the regional capital of Zugdidi.
 Mestia and the adjoining 132 villages form Mestia District (raioni).
 Its area is 3044 km2; and its population is 9,316 (1,973 in the town itself), according to the 2014 Georgia census.
 It was granted the status of a townlet (Georgian: daba) in 1968.

 Historically and ethnographically, Mestia has always been regarded a chief community of Zemo, or Upper Svaneti province.
 It was formerly known as Seti (სეტი).
 The population is mostly Svans, a cultural and linguistic subgroup of the Georgians.
 Despite its small size, the townlet was an important centre of Georgian culture for centuries and contains a number of medieval monuments, such as churches and forts, included in a list of UNESCO World Heritage Sites.

-Mestia is served by the Queen Tamar Airport, which is operated by the state-owned company United Airports of Georgia, since 2010.
+Mestia is served by the Queen Tamar Airport, which is operated by the state-owned company United Airports of Georgia since 2010.

 Architecture and attractions

 The townlet is dominated by stone defensive towers of a type seen in Ushguli and Mestia proper ("Svan towers").
 A typical Svan fortified dwelling consisted of a tower, an adjacent house (machubi) and some other household structures encircled by a defensive wall.

 Unique icons and manuscripts are kept in Mestia Historical-Ethnographic Museum.
 Mestia is also a centre of mountaineering tourism.

+The town is the starting point for the popular Mestia-Ushguli trail.
+Most hikers complete this route in four days, sleeping in guesthouses or in local farmhouses.